daleonpz/Research-Project/abstract.md

 Abstract {.unnumbered}
 ========

-The purpose of this research project is to develop an application for Rover in-vehicle platform in the context of APPSTACLE project and Eclipse Kuksa ecosystem.
+The purpose of this research project is to develop an application for the Rover in-vehicle platform in the context of the APPSTACLE project and the Eclipse Kuksa ecosystem.
-The application allows a Rover to follow a visual marker on another Rover without human intervention.
+The application allows a Rover to follow a visual marker without human intervention.
-`OpenCV` libraries and Eclipse Kuksa services are the main building blocks of the application.
+Therefore,`OpenCV` libraries and Eclipse Kuksa services are the main building blocks of the application.

-Our experimental results show the accuracy of the application to estimate and reach the target position.
+Experimental results show the accuracy of the application to estimate and reach the target position.
-Moreover, we described challenges and issues related to our application and how to address them.
+Moreover, challenge ,issues and possible solutions of the application are outlined.